Eatkin/unified-site/README.md

 This project is a simple web application that uses Flask, Jinja2, and Markdown to render dynamic HTML pages from markdown files.

-The aim of this project is to provide a universal feed reader that can display content from various sources in a consistent and user-friendly manner.
+The aim of this project is to provide a universal chronological feed service that can display content from various sources in a consistent and user-friendly manner.
+I use this project to host my personal blog, music, and other content.
+It's intended to be an 'everything' feed that can display blog posts, music, comics, videos, games, and other content types in a single feed.

+The project is designed to be easily extensible and customisable to suit different needs.
+It is built to be easily deployed on Google Cloud Platform, but can be deployed on other platforms with some minor modifications.

 All content is rendered from markdown files